opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     - ``RetentionContest``

 * ``Candidacy``
+* ``OfficeTerm``
 * ``Party``
-* ``BallotSelection``, a base class for:

-    - ``BallotMeasureSelection``
-    - ``CandidateSelection``
-    - ``PartySelection``

 Supplements the "Campaign Finance Filings" proposal prepared by Abraham Epton.

 Definitions
 ===========

-Ballot
-    An official form containing all available selections in each contest in which a voter may vote in an election.

 Ballot Measure
-    A proposition (aka, "question") included on the ballot of an election so as to be approved or rejected directly by voters.
-These propositions include:
+    A proposition or question with two or more predetermined options that voters may select as part of an election.
+These include:

     * The enactment or repeal of a statute, constitutional amendment or other form of law.
     * Approval or rejection of a new tax or additional spending of public funds.